ARPU vs ARPPU

 Real-World App Scenarios You’ll Recognize

 If you’re running paid campaigns and see installs growing but ARPU staying flat, the issue likely isn’t traffic, it’s monetization efficiency.
+If your ARPPU increases after a pricing change but overall revenue doesn’t move, you may be shrinking your payer base.

 These patterns only become obvious when both metrics are tracked consistently and reviewed together.